Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Experiments

 \subsection{Experimental Setups}

-\paragraph{Dataset Collection.} For stocks, we use two recommended datasets in Qlib, \emph{Alpha158} and \emph{Alpha360}, which are the constituents of CSI300\footnote{CSI300 consists of the 300 largest and most liquid A-share stocks, which reflects the overall performance of the market.} in China's stock market. \emph{158} and \emph{360} represent the number of pre-calculated alpha factors.
+\paragraph{Dataset Collection.} For stocks, we use the dataset from Qlib: the daily data of the constituents of CSI300\footnote{CSI300 consists of the 300 largest and most liquid A-share stocks, which reflects the overall performance of the market.}.
 We follow the temporal order to split datasets into training~(01/01/2008--12/31/2014), validation~(01/01/2015--12/31/2016), and testing~(01/01/2017--08/01/2020) data.
-For cryptocurrencies, we use the high-frequency BTC/USDT trading pair.
+For cryptocurrency, we use the BTC/USDT trading pair.
 Each record is one market snapshot captured for approximately every 0.1 second.
 The training data comes from 7 consecutive trading days~(01/03/2021--07/03/2021), whose total quantity is 10 million.
 The validation and testing data come from the following 7 trading days~(08/03/2021--10/03/2021 and 11/03/2021--14/03/2021).
 We use technical factors~(\eg,~moving average of price) and limit-order book factors~(\eg,~buy/sell pressure indicators) to calculate input features~\cite{achelis2001technical}.
-For ETFs, we conduct experiments over four high-frequency Chinese exchange-traded funds~(ETFs): 159915.SZ, 512480.SH, 512880.SH, and 515050.SH.
-All of them are liquid and traded in large volumes in the exchange.
+For ETFs, we conduct experiments over four Chinese exchange-traded funds~(ETFs): 159915.SZ, 512480.SH, 512880.SH, and 515050.SH.
+All of them are liquid and traded in large volumes.
 We chronologically split datasets into three time periods for training~(01/01/2020--17/04/2020), validation~(20/04/2020--29/05/2020), and testing~(01/06/2020--06/07/2020).
-Due to the space limit, we only show the experimental results of 512480.SH, one of the mostly-used benchmarks.
-The results for other ETFs, the complete ETF factor list, and the statistics of all datasets can be found in Appendix.
+Due to the space limit, we only show the experimental results of 512480.SH.
+The results for other ETFs, the complete factor list, and the statistics of all datasets can be found in Appendix.